-Since the BCM2 tracks embedded costs well, the question naturally arises: Is it the case that there is little difference between the embedded and economic cost-of-production?
-Considerable evidence suggests that the economic cost-of-production is by 8.1 percent per year in logarithmic terms.30 In the FCC's unbundling docket, the USTA noted that the economic cost-of-production continues to go down.
-The trade association suggested that the difference in the cost-of-production was in the range of \$13 billion to \$18.4 billion.31
+Bell indicate that between 1984 and 1992, the marginal cost of providing a local loop declined by 8.1 percent per year in logarithmic terms.
+In the FCC's unbundling docket, the USTA noted that the economic cost-of-production continues to go down.
+The trade association suggested that the difference in the cost-of-production was in the range of \$13 billion to \$18.4 billion.